5genesis/Dispatcher/mano/README.md

 ## Identified bugs

-- The NFVO sometimes does not include the "_id" field in the response when retrieving a descriptor, which is necessary for removing it.
+- The NFVO sometimes does not include the "_id" field in the response when retrieving a descriptor, which is necessary for deleting it.
 If this bug confirms, a *MANO Wrapper* database will be needed for storing such information associated to the descriptor "id".

 ## Authors